Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 J A Holland took over the firm from his father in 1936.
 He relaunched Invalide Toffee, a discontinued brand that had been first introduced around 1900.
 Sales took off, aided by a confident new marketing slogan, “Best on Earth”.

-The factory sustained £5,000 to £6,000 worth of damage in 1940 due to fire.
+A fire at the factory in 1940 caused an estimated £5,000 to £6,000 worth of damage.
 The works were out of use for three weeks, but Holland refused to leave staff out of work, and instead engaged them in the clean-up process.

 Originally a local firm, the post-war period saw a boom in sales, and Holland’s capitalised on this by keeping the factory running 24 hours a day.
 A £75,000 investment was used to extend the factory in 1952.
 That year, the firm was passed to John Arthur’s two sons, John Arthur and Peter (born 1923), and renamed J A & P Holland.